royletron/matilda/README.md

 ### 2. Read the code

 Matilda is daft, all she does is play a completely random move - she doesn't even check the game state to see if the place she wants to play is free.
-If she did want to, she could read the `currentGameState.board` to get a 3x3 array that represents the current board where `0=free`, `1=you` and `2=opponent`.
+If she did want to, she could read the `board` to get a 3x3 array - for tictactoe, or a 6x5 for connect4 - that represents the current board where `0=free`, `1=you` and `2=opponent`.
 From this you can decide you next move.

 The basic flow of the code is as follows.